 Although there are a lot of customers in the restaurant business who pay using digital modes, there are significant numbers of customers who still prefer cash.
 This consists of people who either do not know how to manage digital payments or those who chose to pay cash simply out of wish.
 There are a lot of people who still do not have bank accounts including school-going children under the age of 18, hence, no credit or debit cards.
 While it is not a major concern since if people do wish to eat at your food outlet, they will cooperate and shift to the preferred mode of payment if required; it can make you lose out on potential customers who may not dine at your restaurant because of payment restrictions.
 If your target audience is middle school and high school kids, it makes no sense to go cashless at all.

 4. Erroneous Transactions

 After demonetization, the percentage of erroneous transactions via plastic payments has risen from 8 percent to 23 percent, due to first time users, probably those in the semi-urban locations.
 The possibility of insecure transactions is also likely to increase.
 Thus, it is important that you choose a safe and secure payment gateway.

-While few cons of running a cashless restaurant exist, most of these factors may stand redundant as they can be fixed.
+While a few cons of running a cashless restaurant exist, most of these factors may stand redundant as they can be fixed.
 The only grave issue here is high costs involved with credit card processing fee which can be countered by discouraging credit card payments and promoting other modes of digital payments, especially digital wallets which clearly seem like an easier alternative to credit card use.

 For instance, after demonetization, ace players of the F&B Industry, like McDonald’s, Haldiram’s, Cafe Coffee Day, Barista and Domino’s Pizza amongst others have invested in partnerships with digital wallets like Freecharge and MobiKwik, which have so far, been highly lucrative to them as well as digital wallet companies.